-Only schools which grant bachelor degrees and for which PayScale had a statistically significant sample were considered for this report.
+Only not-for-profit schools which grant bachelor degrees and for which Payscale had a statistically significant sample were considered for this report.
 Exclusion from the study is not a reflection on the quality of the institution, but simply indicates that we did not have enough verified data from the school’s alumni to publish an ROI ranking for it.
-We acquire our data from individuals who have completed the PayScale Salary Survey.
-Hide Answer
+We acquire our data from individuals who have completed the Payscale Salary Survey.

-PayScale's public-facing Research Center only samples a portion of our overall database and does not fully represent the sample utilized for calculating the earnings figures in the PayScale College ROI Report.
+Payscale’s public-facing Research Center only samples a portion of our overall database and does not fully represent the sample utilized for calculating the earnings figures in the Payscale College ROI Report.
 The size of a school’s alumni sample is strongly correlated with the size of the school.
 Therefore, our samples are larger for larger schools.
-The average sample size for the included schools is 315 alumni profiles.
+The average sample size for the included schools is 966 alumni profiles.

-PayScale's core business is building software that utilizes our data and compensation algorithm.
+Payscale’s core business is building software that utilizes our data and compensation algorithm.
 Our public Research Center is only meant to give a glimpse into our full data set.

 There are two main reasons why we don’t include alumni who went on to obtain a graduate degree.
 First, it is difficult to tease out how much of an individual’s earnings are impacted by their undergraduate education and how much is impacted by their graduate education.
 For example, if a student obtains a bachelor’s degree from the University of Washington and then goes on to earn a Master’s degree from Harvard University, we can’t objectively quantify what portion of their earnings is driven by their undergraduate education and what portion is driven by their graduate education.